SamandarImamaliyev/todo-react/README.md

 # React + Vite

+1. In this project i havent used any state management library, instead i have done prop drilling
+2. In this project i have used reactstrap

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: